-The Election Commission Office will scan the absentee envelope bar code for all absentee ballots returned in the mail or in-person drop off and shall maintain Voter History credit for each voter who has cast an absentee ballot with voting in said election.
+The Election Commission Office will scan the Aabsentee Eenvelope bar code for all Aabsentee Bballots returned in the mail or in-person drop off and shall maintain Voter History credit for each Vvoter who has cast an Aabsentee Bballot with voting in said General Election or Special Eelection.

 ARTICLE 4.
-COUNT AND RETURN OF VOTES - RECOUNTS AND RUNOFFS
+COUNT AND RETURN OF VOTES RECOUNTS AND RUNOFFS